 Mayor of an occupied city: Kherson region is Ukraine

-Oleksandr Yakolev, the mayor of Skadovsk in the Kherson Oblast of Ukraine, sat down with Paperjam to share what was happening in his city.
-Skadovsk, a “beautiful city” on the Black Sea, is currently occupied by Russian forces, and Yakolev (who was kidnapped by Russia near the beginning of the full-scale invasion, then freed) and the rest of the city’s authorities now work at a distance from Lviv.
+Oleksandr Yakovlev, the mayor of Skadovsk in the Kherson Oblast of Ukraine, sat down with Paperjam to share what was happening in his city.
+Skadovsk, a “beautiful city” on the Black Sea, is currently occupied by Russian forces, and Yakovlev (who was kidnapped by Russia near the beginning of the full-scale invasion, then freed) and the rest of the city’s authorities now work at a distance from Lviv.

-“Skadovsk has been occupied from the very first day of the invasion,” Yakolev told me through a translator.
+“Skadovsk has been occupied from the very first day of the invasion,” Yakovlev told me through a translator.
 Residents were waiting for the city to be de-occupied, but it’s been two and a half years now, and people can no longer live in these conditions.
 Of the 18,000 people who lived in Skadovsk before the war, less than half remain, and many of them are elderly.

 “Everything which goes on there now is according to the laws of Russia.
 There is total hate and aggression towards people who have Ukrainian views.
 In propaganda material, the Russians show how beautiful life is there, that everything is so nice, they are constructing, they are rebuilding the city.
 But in reality, we know there is no freedom, no rights and there is no life.”
 They occupy businesses, property, households--everything which is not “registered according to the laws of Russia.”